 Stephane Ginsburgh has been praised for his daring piano playing and appears regularly in recitals and chamber music worldwide.
-He has performed at numerous festivals such as Ars Musica, Quincena Musical, ZKM Imatronic, Agora, Bach Academie Brugge, Ultima Oslo, Darmstadt Ferienkurse, Gaida (Vilnius), Warsaw Autumn and Klara Festival.
-His next season performances will take him to Musica Strasbourg, Moscow Forum Festival and Festival Musique Action.
+He has performed at numerous festivals such as Ars Musica, Quincena Musical, ZKM Imatronic, Agora, Bach Academie Brugge, Ultima Oslo, Darmstadt Ferienkurse, Gaida (Vilnius), Warsaw Autumn, Musica Strasbourg and Klara Festival.
+His next season performances will take him to Les Nuits Botanique, Festival Musiq3, Ars Musica, Impuls and Festival Musique Action.

 A tireless surveyor of the repertoire but also exploring new combinations including voice, percussion, performance or electronics, he dedicates much of his energy to contemporary music.
 He regularly plays with the Ictus Ensemble, has collaborated with many composers of whom he premiered works, as well as with choreographers and visual artists.
 Stephane Ginsburgh loves immersive performances and has recently played Prokofiev's complete piano sonatas in one evening.

 He taught piano and chamber music at the Royal Conservatories in Brussels, Mons and Liège.
 He is a professor at the Dalcroze Institute in Brussels.
 After completing his studies at the Conservatory with a master in music, he worked with Paul Badura-Skoda, Claude Helffer, Jerome Lowenthal and Vitaly Margulis.
 Stephane Ginsburgh also holds a BA in philosophy of science from the Free University of Brussels (U.L.B.) and a DMA (PhD in the Arts) from the Vrije Universiteit Brussel en Koninklijk Conservatorium Brussel.